oehf/ipf-docs/_pages/ihe/fhir/fhirMessageTypes.md

 The URL string may be complete (e.g. `http://example.com/base/Patient?family=smith`) in which case the client's base URL will be ignored.
 Or it can be relative (e.g. `Patient?family=smith`) in which case the client's base URL will be used.

+Additional outgoing HTTP headers may be set by providing a Camel message header with the name `org.openehealth.ipf.commons.ihe.fhir.Constants.HTTP_OUTGOING_HEADERS`.
+It shall contain a map from header names to lists of values, i.e. `Map<String, List<String>>`.